 What other drugs will affect Nubain (nalbuphine)?

+This list is not complete.
 Other drugs may interact with nalbuphine, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed here.
-Tell your doctor about all medicines you use, and those you start or stop using during your treatment with nalbuphine.
+Not all possible interactions are listed in this medication guide.

 More about Nubain (nalbuphine)